100% (Senidah song)

 "100%" (/sh/) is a song by Slovenian singer Senidah in collaboration with Austrian rapper RAF Camora.
 It was released on 28 November 2019 by Belgrade-based label Bassivity Digital.
-It was written by the artists alongside Anže Kacafura and Dino Nuhanović, and produced by Cazzafura.
+It was written by the artists alongside its producer Anže Kacafura and Dino Nuhanović.

 Background

 Senidah revealed a collaboration with RAF Camora was in works on the 2019 Music Awards Ceremony red carpet.
 Camora started teasing the track on 26 September by posting a snippet on his Instagram story.

 Senidah announced the release date and unveiled the cover art on 20 November on her Instagram page.

 Music video

 Music video was filmed in Barcelona, Spain.
 It was released the same day as the single and is directed by Shaho Casado.

 Commercial performance

 The song turned out to be a commercial success, garnering a million views on YouTube within fifteen hours.
 Within a day, it garnered a total of 1.68 million views.
 As of 22 June 2020, it has reached the milestone of 50 million views on the platform.

 As of 14 June 2020, the song has accumulated 18 million streams on Spotify.

 It debuted at 28 on Official German Charts on 6 December, becoming the first song in Serbo-Croatian to achieve that.
 On 8 December, it debuted at six on Swiss Hitparade.